 This tidy village of 2,000 is a quiet place to relax, 56 miles north of Milwaukee.
 Break out the clubs for four incredible golf courses designed by Pete Dye, or visit The John Michael Kohler Arts Center with its striking vernacular art.

 For lodging, The American Club, the Midwest's only AAA five-diamond resort hotel, has luxurious rooms and suites, plus a spa.

 Harley-Davidson Museum and factory

-Motorcycle fans also can take a free 30-minute tour of the Harley-Davidson Factory in Menomonee Falls (20 miles northwest of Milwaukee); you'll see power trains being assembled and tested. harley-davidson.com
+(Note: As of September 2021, paused due to the pandemic, but expected to resume in 2022; check website for updates.)
+Motorcycle fans also can tour the Harley-Davidson Factory in Menomonee Falls (20 miles northwest of Milwaukee); you'll see power trains being assembled and tested.

 The Southern Hills' fresh appeal

 The lush farm country south and west of Madison aligns perfectly with travel trends toward fresh food and active, green, artsy pursuits.